-Marketing and ministry seem like oil and water to many.
+Ministry and marketing seem like an oil and water thing to many poeple.
 Can’t mix.
 Shouldn’t mix.
 WON’T mix.
 Marketing is the “M” word when it comes to ministry.

 What people say about marketing

 Marketing is advertising.
 Marketing is promotion.
 Marketing is when you are selling.
 Marketing is where you pressure people to buy or agree with something they don’t want in the first place.
 Not very helpful.
 Better that we should use “marketing” to help us see the commonalities between all these things, namely, that they are about communication and relationships.

 So, regardless of audience or message or medium, when we communicate with our members, partners, beneficiaries, or public, we are doing marketing.
 Marketing is about fitting our products (and services) to those who need and can use them most.
 We do this through messaging, content, targeted delivery, meeting expectations, and rewarding…all the stuff of marketing.